Vehicle Accident Review Committee

 “Incident” – a case in which the vehicle was damaged by natural forces, from acts other than human, from a deliberate act, from a non-perceivable object or while the vehicle was properly parked.

-- For those accidents which the Committee deems “Preventable,” the Committee will partner with the employee’s supervisor to determine whether some disciplinary action may be warranted against the employee at fault.
-Where disciplinary action is deemed appropriate, the supervisor will work with Employee Relations to determine the correct course of action, which may include:
+3. For those accidents which the Committee deems “Preventable,” the Committee will partner with the operator’s or contract administrator’s supervisor to determine whether some disciplinary action may be warranted against the operator at fault.
+Where disciplinary action is deemed appropriate for Mason employees, the supervisor will work with Employee Relations to determine the correct course of action, which may include:

-a) a suspension of the employee’s right to operate EOVs; or
+a) a suspension of the operator’s right to operate SOVs; or

 b) any other appropriate corrective or disciplinary action under the Standards of Conduct or other governing university handbook, up to and including termination.
 Termination will be reserved only for those cases involving serious conduct or repeated violations.

-- For each Preventable accident the Committee will make a finding as to whether the employee at fault must bear part of the financial burden resulting from the accident, as follows:
+4. For each Preventable accident the Committee will make a finding as to whether the operator at fault must bear part of the financial burden resulting from the accident, as follows:

-a) where the accident resulted from negligence on the part of a Mason employee, the driver may be required to pay the first $100.00 of the cost to repair the damaged EOV; or
+a) where the accident resulted from negligence on the part of a Mason operator, the driver may be required to pay the first $100.00 of the cost to repair the damaged SOV; or

-- The Committee will forward its findings and recommendation regarding each Preventable accident to the Senior Vice President, who will either approve the recommendation or return it to the Committee for reconsideration.
-The Committee will notify the affected employee(s) within 10 business days of a final decision or approval by the Senior Vice President.
+5. The Committee will forward its findings and recommendation regarding each Preventable accident to the Assistant Vice President of Safety, Emergency and Enterprise Risk Management, who will either approve the recommendation or return it to the Committee for reconsideration.
+The Committee will notify the affected operator(s) within 10 business days of a final decision or approval by the Assistant Vice President of Safety, Emergency and Enterprise Risk Management.

-- If an employee disagrees with the classification of an accident as Preventable, (s)he may appeal in writing to the Director of the Office of Risk Management, within 30 days of notification from the Committee.
+6. If an operator disagrees with the classification of an accident as Preventable, (s)he may appeal in writing to the Director, Office of Risk Management, within 30 days of notification from the Committee.
 The Director will forward the matter to the Department of State Police, which will review the facts of the case and provide a report and recommendation to the University.

 Accident Findings and Recommendation Form